vmware-tanzu/vmotion-migration-tool-for-bosh-deployments/docs/migrate.md

 changes about the stemcell not being found.

 ### Deploy the Updated BOSH Director
-Apply changes to director tile _only_
+Apply changes to director tile _only_.
 ```shell
 om apply-changes --skip-deploy-products
 ```

 This will recreate the bosh director and ensure the CPI is working on the new vSphere cluster.
+If you previously shutdown the director, this step will start the director for you.

 ## Finishing Up
 After all VMs have been migrated you should make sure all BOSH managed VMs report they're in a running state.